 This post may contain affiliate links.
 Please read our disclosure policy.

 These gluten free snickerdoodles are the classic, super-soft cookies you remember, with that classic, crisp cinnamon-sugar crackle outside.
-The perfect cookie!
+Follow my tips to make sure the sugary crust always sets up just right!

 Why this recipe works